PRESTO: Fast Motion Planning Using Diffusion Models Based on Key-Configuration Environment Representation: Experiments

-\begin{itemize} \item \claim{1}.
-Diffusion models using key-configuration-based representations generalize better to unseen environments than those using point-cloud-based representations. \item \claim{2}.
-Incorporating trajectory optimization costs in diffusion-model training enables the model to better learn task constraints like collision avoidance, compared to using only the original reconstruction-based objective. \item \claim{3}.
-By seeding trajectories for planners, our method achieves better computational efficiency compared to pure planners and higher-quality trajectories compared to pure learning-based approaches. \end{itemize}
+In our experiments, we evaluate the following claims: (\claim{1}) Diffusion models using key-configuration representations generalize better to unseen environments than those using point-cloud representations. (\claim{2}) Incorporating motion-planning costs into diffusion-model training enables models to better learn task constraints like collision avoidance than when using only the reconstruction-based objective. (\claim{3}) By seeding trajectories, our method outperforms pure planners in computational efficiency and learning-based approaches in trajectory quality.